ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

 Taking a look at the class definition, you may wonder why there are so many parent classes!
 The only reason the Array class derives from so many different Array classes is so we can compartmentalize the different array functions into separate classes for better code readability.

 All methods in the Ivy functional API are implemented as public instance methods in the :class:`ivy.Array` class via inheritance.
-For example, a few functions in :code:`ivy.ArrayWithGeneral` are shown below.
+For example, a few functions in :class:`ivy.ArrayWithGeneral` are shown below.

 .. code-block:: python